Eligibility

 in following protocols but also through its creativity, strong voice, engagement,

-individual approach, and/or command of the material.
+individual approach, style, and command of the material.

 Submissions are Blind